Leo62-glitch/mini_imggen_numpy_lib/README.md

 # mini_imggen_numpy_lib

-THE PROJECT IS NOT FINISHED, PLEASE WAIT A FEW HOURS

 A lightweight educational Python library for toy **image & text generation** using **NumPy only**.
 This project is a refactored version of a Tkinter-based demo, now provided as a clean, reusable library without GUI dependencies.

 ⚠️ **Note**: This is a **toy project** — it is not designed for production use.
 The models are extremely simple and intended for experimentation, learning, and fun.